CosmicStarr/myFirstPythonProject/README.md

 Usage =>

-Once you download VScode, download the extension "Metals" in and then open the app using VScode
+Once you download VScode, download the extension "Metals" in and then unzip the project file and open the app using VScode